jacksonmccluskey/fotofinder/README.md

 # FotoFinder
-A simple responsive website to display images from a search term using an image search API of your choice
+A simple responsive website to display images from a search term using an image search API of your choice.